pagkly/Zed/Investopedia3/Understanding the Debt-Service Coverage Ratio (DSCR).md

 ## Special Considerations

 A limitation of the interest coverage ratio is that it does not explicitly consider the ability of the firm to repay its debts.
-Most long-term debt issues contain provisions for [amortization](https://www.investopedia.com/terms/a/amortization.asp) with dollar sums involved comparable to the interest requirement, and failure to meet the sinking fund requirement is an act of [default](https://www.investopedia.com/terms/d/default2.asp) that can force the firm into bankruptcy.
-A ratio that attempts to measure the repayment ability of a firm is the [fixed charge coverage ratio](https://www.investopedia.com/terms/f/fixed-chargecoverageratio.asp).
+Most long-term debt issues contain provisions for [[amortization]](https://www.investopedia.com/terms/a/amortization.asp) with dollar sums involved comparable to the interest requirement, and failure to meet the sinking fund requirement is an act of [[default]](https://www.investopedia.com/terms/d/default2.asp) that can force the firm into bankruptcy.
+A ratio that attempts to measure the repayment ability of a firm is the [[fixed charge coverage ratio]](https://www.investopedia.com/terms/f/fixed-chargecoverageratio.asp).

 ## Frequently Asked Questions